-SCC developed our standard contractual terms to incorporate a human rights clause that requires to promise and certify to comply with laws and regulations in respect of management of human rights risk including prohibition of modern slavery, human trafficking, forced labor and child labor and is encouraging each SCC Group company to use the standard contractual terms.
+SCC developed our standard contractual terms to incorporate a human rights clause that requires to promise and certify to comply with laws and regulations in respect of management of human rights risk including prohibition of modern slavery, human trafficking, forced labor and child labor, and is sequentially implementing the standard contractual terms into the contracts with suppliers.
+Furthermore, SCC is encouraging each SCC Group company to use the standard contractual terms.